deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Great Father Fyu, no." Regaari protested.
 "Wet fur smells worse than you do."

-This caused Warhorse's expression to get even stranger.
+This caused WARHORSE's expression to get even stranger.
 It was almost like a smile, but wide-eyed rather than narrow-eyed.
 Regaari had no idea what it meant.